20 Free Indoor Play Spaces Near Chicago

 Lincoln Park Zoo Pritzker Family Play Zoo - Lincoln Park

 Lincoln Park Zoo offers several opportunities to experience animals indoors, but the Treetop Canopy Climbing Adventure offers kids the chance to use some energy in an active environment.
 Kids can pretend they are monkeys by climbing into treetop platforms.
 The exhibit is near the wolves, black bears, river otters, and beavers for kids who want to learn more about North American animals.

 Tiny Picassos can enjoy different activities every day at the Art Institute’s Family Room.
-Check the calendar to find out if there is a guest artist, a gallery activity station, or studio art making planned for the day.
-If it’s a warm enough day families can enjoy Millennium Park and its fun winter amenities as well.
+Check the calendar to find out if there is a guest artist, a gallery activity station, or studio art-making planned for the day.
+If it’s warm enough, families can enjoy Millennium Park and its fun winter amenities as well.

 Chicago Women’s Park and Gardens - South Side

 Chicago Women’s Park and Garden has a variety of outdoor amenities, but also offers an indoor kids’ playground and café featuring a climbing wall and a kids’ science lab.
 Playhouses and a multi-level play structure help kids get in some physical activity during the cold winter months.
 The building also has plenty of soft spaces for new walkers to safely enjoy.